Wedding of Prince Henry and Lady Alice Montagu Douglas Scott: Gifts

 The couple received a large number of gifts from individuals, organizations and members of their families.
-The gifts were publically displayed at St James's Palace.
+The gifts were publicly displayed at St James's Palace.

 The groom gave his bride a diamond tiara and diamond knot brooch.
 The King and Queen presented their new daughter-in-law with a pearl, emerald and diamond suite containing gems that had originally belonged to Queen Alexandra, and a diamond and pearl suite featuring a large baroque pearl brooch.
 The Queen gave her a turquoise and diamond parure which she herself had received as a wedding gift from her own parents, the Duke and Duchess of Teck, in 1893, and a diamond tiara.
 The groom's nieces and nephews, Princess Elizabeth, Princess Margaret Rose, Viscount Lascelles and the Hon.
 Gerald Lascelles gave two grenade-shaped cigarette lighters.
 The groom's aunt and uncle, Queen Maud and King Haakon VII of Norway, and cousin and cousin-in-law, Crown Prince Olav and Crown Princess Märtha, sent a silver and enamel desk set.

 Before his death, the bride's father presented her with a single string of pearls which was exhibited with the other presents.
 The Dowager Duchess of Buccleuch gave her daughter a portrait of herself and a diamond and turquoise needlework box.

 Other gifts included: a pair of silver porringers and covers from City of York; a gold cigarette case from Lord Howard de Walden; a pair of silver quaiches from Admiral and Mrs Mark Kerr; and three Steuben glass fish from Mrs Roxana Wentworth van Rensselaer.